bigsnarfdude/Apache-access-log-parser/README.md

 Apache access log parser
 ========================

-Application allows you to write custom plugins to exctract data from the Apache web server access logs, including data enrichment.
+Application allows you to write custom plugins to extract data from the Apache web server access logs, including data enrichment.

 Fork of project found at: